MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-demand-at-blank-location.md

 services: project-madeira
 documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-financials
+ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: design, demand, supply, inventory, planning ms.date: 07/01/2017
+ms.search.keywords: design, demand, supply, inventory, planning ms.date: 10/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: 23e941b3ab6fc8e2176268f38647630419453d23
+ms.openlocfilehash: bde7f68f18ab6e83c67bf27a04efc1cfdab84fae
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1242415"
+ms.locfileid: "2307268"
 ---
 # <a name="design-details-demand-and-supply"></a>Design Details: Demand and Supply
 Demand is the common term used for any kind of gross demand, such as a sales order and component need from a production order.
-In addition, the program allows more technical types of demand, such as negative inventory and purchase returns.
+In addition, application allows more technical types of demand, such as negative inventory and purchase returns.

 Supply is the common term used for any kind of positive or inbound quantity, such as inventory, purchases, assembly, production, or inbound transfers.
 In addition, a sales return may also represent supply.